salesforce-marketingcloud/MC-Cordova-Plugin/README.md

 MCCordovaPlugin.setAttribute(successCallback, errorCallback, attributeName, attributeValue);
 ```

-The successCallback will include a result parameter of "true" or "false":
+The successCallback includes a result parameter of "true" or "false":
 ```javascript
 "true"
 ```